ToniWonKanobi/theoveranalyzed.net/posts/2015/3/2/becoming-steve-jobs-by-brent-schlender-and-rick-tetzeli.md

-@@ Title="Becoming Steve Jobs" By Brent Schlender And Rick Tetzeli
+@@ Title=Becoming Steve Jobs By Brent Schlender And Rick Tetzeli
 @@ Date=2015-03-02 15:35
 @@ Link=http://becomingstevejobs.com/
 @@ Description=If John Gruber enjoyed it, I likely will too.